Noa-1995/WoW-Retail-Interface/README.md

 **EN:**
 This interface is **NOT for sale**.
 Its use is **completely free** for personal and private server projects.

+The following actions are **strictly prohibited**:
+- Selling or redistributing this interface for profit
-Commercial use or resale is not permitted.
+- Commercial use of any kind
+- **Modifying this code or creating derivative works based on it**
+- Reuploading this project under a different name or authorship

+Use of this interface is allowed **only in its original, unmodified form**.

 **ES:**
 Esta interfaz **NO está a la venta**.
 Su uso es **completamente gratuito** para proyectos personales y servidores privados.

-No se permite su venta ni uso comercial.
+Las siguientes acciones están **estrictamente prohibidas**:
+- Vender o redistribuir esta interfaz con fines comerciales
+- Cualquier tipo de uso comercial
+- **Modificar este código o crear trabajos derivados a partir del mismo**
+- Re-subir este proyecto bajo otro nombre o autoría

+El uso de esta interfaz está permitido **únicamente en su forma original, sin modificaciones**.

 ---